Evading Police in a Vehicle: The Charges, Penalties, and Defenses

 If you’ve been charged with evading police in a vehicle, Thiessen Law Firm may be able to help.
 The law isn’t always against you (the Driver Responsibility Program is finally dead, after all), and partnering with a top-rated lawyer can be the first step towards beating charges for evading police in a vehicle.

 Here at Thiessen Law Firm, we work hard to fight and overcome evading charges, and we have the success stories and testimonials to prove it.
-If you want Thiessen Law Firm in your corner, request a free consultation or give us a call at 713-864-9000 today.
+If you want Thiessen Law Firm in your corner, give us a call at 713-864-9000 or request a consultation online.

 More Helpful Articles by Thiessen Law Firm: